 Amax announced that the Wind Mountain deposit contained 15 million tons averaging 0.021oz Au/T and 0.42oz Ag/T in 1988 (Nevada Bureau of Mines and Geology, 1995).
 This estimate was made before the inception of NI 43-101 reporting standards and is reported here for the historical record only.
-A Qualified Person has not done sufficient work to classify this historic estimate as a current mineral resource estimate.
+The Amax estimate was not inconsistent with Amax's production from Wind Mountain.
+Amax's mining is described in Section 6.3.
 SolidusGold is not treating the historical estimate as current mineral resources or reserves.
-Subsequent mining is described in Section 6.3.